Mohammed Fairouz’s oratorio 'Zabur' is a powerful war requiem

 s CD release, I spoke with composer Mohammed Fairouz to get his thoughts on the continuously unfolding crisis in Syria.
 Fairouz is an important voice in contemporary music, in fact the BBC has called him, “one of the most talented composers of his generation."

 NUVO: Zabur has been described as a “war requiem for Syria”.
 A significant amount of time has passed since you initially conceptualized Zabur, and during that period the humanitarian crisis in Syria has become graver.
-Are there any thoughts thoughts you’d like to offer on the continuing crisis in Syria as we approach the Naxos release of Zabur?
+Are there any thoughts you’d like to offer on the continuing crisis in Syria as we approach the Naxos release of Zabur?

 Mohammed Fairouz: Thank you for that.
 I appreciate your question, and I think it's the most important question to be asking about this work at this time.
 I'm glad you started with that.